99003738/AppliedSDLC_N3/1_Requirements/Readme.md

 ## Defining Our System
    Proposed System
-#In the proposed system we are trying to build a calculator which can have the features, which are frequently used in all domain of work.
+##In the proposed system we are trying to build a calculator which can have the features, which are frequently used in all domain of work.
-#Motive:
+##Motive:
-#•	A calculator having very compact size for easy handling.
+•	A calculator having very compact size for easy handling.
+-
-#•	This calculator is very specific in terms of operation or the features included.
+•	This calculator is very specific in terms of operation or the features included.
+-
-#•	To reduce the over burden and complexity of function which hardly used by the users.
+•	To reduce the over burden and complexity of function which hardly used by the users.
+-
-#•	Making the calculator specific to their role of operation.
+•	Making the calculator specific to their role of operation.
+-
-#•	Reducing the overlapping of the function on the front panel.
+•	Reducing the overlapping of the function on the front panel.
+-
 Key Features:
 •	Keeping the front panel very simple and less button for easy to use.
 -	For this we are giving selection choices on the screen itself and can be navigate by the user through the navigation button.